bruits/maudit/website/content/docs/content.md

     ],
     content_sources![
       "source_name" => loader(...),
-      "another_source" => glob_markdown<BlogPost>("path/to/files/*.md", None)
+      "another_source" => glob_markdown::<BlogPost>("path/to/files/*.md")
     ],
     Default::default()
   );
 }
 ```

 Where `loader` and `glob_markdown` are functions returning a Vec of `Entry`.

 Typically, a loader also accepts a type argument specifying the shape of the data for each entries it returns, which will be used inside your pages to provide typed content.

 ## Using a content source in pages